Selinaqianli/login/README.md

       ```yaml
             "The username/email or password is not correct.
 You have x times attempts"
       ```
-        * Description: <br /> Username/email is correct, but the password is wrong, return error message to show how many attempts left.
+        * Description: <br /> Username/email is correct, but the password is wrong, while the account has not exceeding the maximal unsuccessful attempts, return error message to show how many attempts left.
         * Image: ![](img/loginWhenNotFound2.png)
     * Response Code: 404
         * Request Body: